Esri/storymap-cascade/README.md

 #### Can I use private webmaps or layers?
 Yes.

-When the story is hosted in ArcGIS Online or Portal for ArcGIS, users that don't have access to the story or a webmap used in the story will be redirected to the ArcGIS Online sign-in page.
+When the story is hosted in ArcGIS Online or Portal for ArcGIS, users who don't have access to the story or a webmap used in the story will be redirected to the ArcGIS Online sign-in page.
 It is not possible to display an authentication dialog in the application when it's hosted in ArcGIS Online.

 When the story is hosted on your web server, by default an authentication dialog will appear inside the application.
 But we recommend that you configure the application to use OAuth.
 OAuth 2.0 based authentication is available for ArcGIS Online and Portal for ArcGIS users with developer or organizational accounts.
 Follow [this procedure](http://doc.arcgis.com/en/arcgis-online/share-maps/add-items.htm#ESRI_SECTION1_0D1B620254F745AE84F394289F8AF44B) to add and register an application to get an OAuth application ID.
 Once you have that application, open `index.html`, locate the `configOptions` section and fill the `oAuthAppId` property.